RichardOtter/Genealogy-scripts/RM/Run SQL/ReadMe.txt

 =========================================================================DIV80==
 TODO

-Consider adding execution of SQL scripts.
+*  Consider adding execution of SQL scripts.
-Consider fancier formatting of output.
+*  Consider fancier formatting of output.
-Add ability to add additional database extensions besides RMNOCASE.
+*  Add ability to add additional database extensions besides RMNOCASE.
+*  ?? what would you find useful?

 =========================================================================DIV80==